0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ## Partisia Blockchain browser

 Partisia blockchain browser is a web-based interface which translates the blockchains data into a user-friendly application.
-It aids developers in creating smart contracts by providing insights into transaction details and contract deployment status, its essentially a complete UI for Partisia Blockchain.
+Partisia blockchain browser is essentially a complete UI for Partisia Blockchain.

 The browser can be used to:
 - Display details for the entire ledger: blocks and transactions.